 We have created 3 fruit preserves under our “tou koutaliou” label:

-The picturesque, mythical mountain of Pelion could easily claim the title of “tou koutaliou” best sweets.
+You can find all kinds of “tou koutaliou” treats all over the country.
+Yet, the picturesque, mythical mountain of Pelion could easily claim the title of “tou koutaliou best sweets”.

-According to the Greek mythology, Mount Pelion was the homeland of Chiron the Centaur, tutor of many ancient Greek heroes, such as Jason, Achilles, Theseus and Heracles.
-It was in Mount Pelion, that the dispute of who is “The Fairest” among the Greek goddesses, that arose the events leading to the Trojan War.
+In Greek mythology, Mount Pelion (which took its name from the mythical king Peleus, father of Achilles) was the homeland of Chiron the Centaur, tutor of many ancient Greek heroes, such as Jason, Achilles, Theseus and Heracles.
+It was also on Mount Pelion, where the uninvited goddess Eris brought a golden apple with the inscription "To the Fairest" that started the dispute among the goddesses Hera, Aphrodite and Athena resulted in events leading to the Trojan War.